deepakkumarkar/ProblemSolving/README.md

 java ProblemName

-The problems are organized into the following categories:
+# The problems are organized into the following categories:

-Arrays
+# Arrays
-Strings
+# Strings
-Linked Lists
+# Linked Lists
-Trees
+# Trees
-Graphs
+# Graphs
-Dynamic Programming
+# Dynamic Programming
-Sorting and Searching
+# Sorting and Searching
-Others
+# Others
-Languages Used
+# Languages Used

-The solutions are provided in JAVA:
+ The solutions are provided in # JAVA # Language

-Feel free to explore and run the solutions in the language of your choice.
+# Feel free to explore and run the solutions in the language of your choice.

-Contributing
-Contributions are welcome!
+# Contributions are welcome!
 If you'd like to contribute:

 Fork the repository.
 Create a new branch for your feature.